Home » Aging with a Disability

 INFORMATION FOR CLINICIANS

-It is highly important that clinicians in various disciplines such as Medicine, Social Work, Psychology, and Psychiatry understand the importance of encouraging their patients who have disabilities to live an active life as much as possible.
+Clinicians in various disciplines such as Medicine, Social Work, Psychology, and Psychiatry must understand the importance of encouraging their patients who have disabilities to live an active life as much as possible.
 Without regular activity, the body becomes slack and out of shape.
 There are many opportunities now for adapted exercise and individuals can be as active as possible even reaching new heights such as training for the Paralympic Games.

 LET’S TALK ABOUT RESOURCES